My overall reaction to the presentation was that it was very

 The New York Times (newspaper)

-The article discussed London’s attempts to purify their air in preparation for the Olympic games.
+article discussed London’s attempts to purify their air in preparation for

 Plate Tectonics